Sexual Fables

 Sex between humans and other species obviously occurs.
 There’s simply too much evidence.
-But most of it belongs in the realm of erotic fantasy and provocation, rather than in reality, as in the famous shunga woodcut The Dream of the Fisherman’s Wife (aka Pearl Diver and Two Octopuses) from 1814-1820.
+In 2013, Scientific American stated: "DNA analyses find that early Homo sapiens mated with other human species and hint that such interbreeding played a key role in the triumph of our kind."
+But most of this "mating" belongs in the realm of erotic fantasy and provocation, rather than in reality, as in the famous shunga woodcut The Dream of the Fisherman’s Wife (aka Pearl Diver and Two Octopuses) from 1814-1820.
 Katsushika Hokusai (1760-1849) was a brilliant exponent of the genre known as ukiyo-e, “pictures of the floating world” – c.f. here.
-Yes, but are those octopuses male or female?
+Yes, but is that octopus male or female?

 Hokusai-Dream-Fishermans-Wife